 I was surprised by the presence of a thick Crema on the top of this instant coffee which is typically only reserved for the high pressure of an espresso machine.

-This strong instant coffee really comes packed with flavor – it’s rich, well-balanced, exceptionally smooth and aromatic!
+This strong instant coffee really comes packed with flavor – it’s rich, well-balanced, exceptionally smooth, and aromatic!

 It may be a bit expensive for an instant coffee but, because of its convenience, strong taste and not forgetting the Crema it’s definitely one to have in your kitchen cupboard for the days when you need instantaneous coffee!

-How I Made My Selection
+How I Chose My Instant Selection

-All instant coffee isn’t equal and there is some tasteless, overpriced and over-marketed crap out there.
+All instant coffee isn’t equal and there is some tasteless, overpriced, and over-marketed crap out there.
 So to weed out the crap and to showcase the best I set myself a few simple rules when looking at each coffee.

 Simply put, if the coffee didn’t smell nice it was destined for the garbage bin.
 I stuck my nose into the instant coffee packets and I also had a good smell of the coffee after the hot water was added.